-nitiatives for Energy Conservation https://www.hulic.co.jp/en/sustainability/ecology/warming/efficiency.html development and managing existing buildings owned by Hulic.
+Hulic has actively worked on the promotion of energy savings, use of renewable or unused energies, and greening promotion, etc. as part of measures for climate change in engaging in new development and managing existing buildings owned by Hulic.
 In addition, we will proactively introduce new energy-saving technologies and improvements of existing performance.
 In addition, Hulic will conduct its own research and development on energy saving technologies.